pratham-garg-456/Broke_Buddy/README.md

 - git config --list: to check whether the author name and email exist or not(must be there before committing if not then add it).
 - git log: to see the history of the commits.
 - git log --graph: to see the history of the commits in tree form(in case some commits have multiple parents)
+- git log -p -> detailed view of the commits

 ### Git Terminologies ->